Amanita crocea: Similar species

+The edible tawny grisette is a basidiomycete mushroom located in North America and Europe.
+It is easily confused with the 'death cap', though is not as substantial.
+The structure is relatively flimsy and the hollow stem often breaks, even when handled very gently.
+It has fibres on its stalk usually.

+The second similar species, the Caesar's mushroom, is the type species (a species to which the name of a genus is permanently linked) of the Caesareae section of the genus Amanita.
+It has a distinctive orange cap, yellow gills and stem.
+Similar orange-capped species occur in North America and India.

-Ecology and edibility
+Ecology

 The fungi can occur infrequently between July and October in mycorrhizal with hardwood trees, particularly birch and beech in clearings.
 Its odour is sweet-smelling and it has a mildly nutty sweet taste.
 It has also been reported from Iran.

+Uses

-While edible, guides advise not to eat it as many Amanitas are very poisonous.
+While edible, guides advise not to eat it as many similar-looking Amanitas are very poisonous.